Nationalist government: Nanjing decade and war with Japan

 The Nationalists faced a new challenge with the Japanese invasion of Manchuria in 1931, with hostilities continuing through the Second Sino-Japanese War, part of World War II, from 1937 to 1945.
-The government of the Republic of China retreated from Nanjing to Chongqing.
+The Nationalists retreated from Nanjing to Chongqing.
 In 1945, after the war of eight years, Japan surrendered and the Republic of China, under the name "China", became one of the founding members of the United Nations.
 The government returned to Nanjing in 1946.